June 30, 2022

 In its order granting the defendants’ motion to dismiss the claims brought against the Individual Defendants, the court agreed with Weil’s argument that plaintiffs failed to plead that the Individual Defendants made an actionable false statement.
 The court analyzed defendants’ goodwill statements under Omnicare, and concluded that plaintiffs failed to meet the standard for pleading an actionable opinion statement.
 It found: “Plaintiffs allege falsity, but cite no material fact embedded within Ascena’s SEC filings or Defendants’ public statements that is false (or knowingly so).
 Instead, Plaintiffs take greatest issue with the conclusions that Defendants drew from the facts known to them about Ascena’s business during the class period.
 Such facts, such as falling earnings, customer traffic, and share price, may indeed show that different corporate directors could have valued Ascena’s intangible assets differently.
 They do not, however, establish that Defendants’ statements about Ascena’s performance or the basis for their opinions were untruthful.”
 The court also agreed with Weil’s argument that plaintiffs failed to plead the requisite scienter.

-The Weil team was led by Securities Litigation practice Co-Head Caroline Zalka, retired partner and former practice Co-Head Joseph Allerhand, and included counsel Lauren Engelmyer and associates Anna Gordan, Tania Matsuoka, and Samin Mossavi.
+The Weil team was led by Securities Litigation practice Co-Head Caroline Zalka, retired partner and former practice Co-Head Joseph Allerhand, and associates Anna Gordan, Tania Matsuoka, and Samin Mossavi.